 4. Shop Till You Drop

 Canggu is full of cute boutiques selling everything from bikinis to hammocks to macrame plant holders.
 It’s nearly impossible to walk by the picturesque shops without stopping.
-But the best places to buy local Indonesian treasures is at one of the lively Canggu markets!
+But the best place to buy local Indonesian treasures is at one of the lively Canggu markets!

 5. Day Drink at a Beach Club

-Spending a day at a pool bar is one of the top activities in Canggu, and Finns Beach Club is the by far the most popular beach club in Canggu.
+Spending a day at a pool bar is one of the top activities in Canggu, and Finns Beach Club is by far the most popular beach club in Canggu.
 But, in all honesty, we found it to be pretentious with too many rules.

 If you want to get a bunch of friends together to drop a lot of money on cocktails at a Vegas-like pool party, then this is the place for you.
 But if you’re just looking for a chill pool to hang out and enjoy reasonably priced cocktails, skip it.

-As you walk into the club you’ll be shown the “minimum spend” price list – 500,000 IDR per person for a single day bed, 2,000,000 IDR for a double day bed that fits up to 6 people, and 12,000,000 for a party platform that fits up to 20.
-Then your bag will be searched and you’ll be forced to leave any outside food or beverages (including bottled water) at the door.
+As you walk into the club, you’ll be shown the “minimum spend” price list – 500,000 IDR per person for a single-day bed, 2,000,000 IDR for a double-day bed that fits up to six people, and 12,000,000 for a party platform that fits up to 20.
+Then, your bag will be searched and you’ll be forced to leave any outside food or beverages (including bottled water) at the door.

 We found other pool clubs around Canggu to be much more our scene.
 Try out The Lawn Beach Lounge for a relaxed but hip pool club experience.
-It’s got a lovely pool right on the beach and the often have live music starting around 6 pm.
+It’s got a lovely pool right on the beach and they often have live music starting around 6 pm.
 In our opinion, it’s one of the best beach clubs in Bali!